pilif42/mavenTutorial/README.md

     - to build:
             - open View -> Tool Windows -> Maven
             - click the refresh button (Reimport All Maven Projects)
-            - select the required Profile
+            - select the required Maven Profile
             - run the 'clean' step followed by 'install'
     - to run:
             - add a SpringBoot Run Config pointing to DemoApplication.